 Finding the Right Repayment Plan for Student Loan Debt

 The standard repayment plan for federal loans sees you repay your debt within 10 years.
 There are other plans that can extend 15 or 20 years, but you can also pay off your loans much sooner than that.
-Make sure you do plenty of research into which repayment plan works best for you and your financial / career situation.
+Either way, make sure you do plenty of research into which repayment plan works best for you and your financial / career situation.
 If you can comfortably pay off your loans in less than 10 years, absolutely pay it off faster.
 If you find yourself struggling to make your current monthly payments, consider lowering your payments and extending your loan.

 Paying Back While in School